 Also note that the prices given below are “contractor” prices which you will also mostly likely get if you are building through a reputable builder.

 For kitchens, after getting many quotes, I found the general rule of thumb of $230 per linear foot of kitchen.
 My future kitchen is approximately 30 linear feet of kitchen cabinets/counter tops which would cost approximately $230 x 30 = ~ $7,000.
-Note that this estimate is based on a standard laminate counter top, not the fancy granite/marble stuff.
+Note that this estimate is based on a standard laminate counter top, not the fancy granite/marble stuff and no island.

 The floors, we’re looking at getting mostly hardwood/ceramics and carpet in the bedrooms.
 The budget killer is if you want to get hardwood stairs which cost around $200/stair; extra if you have a landing, and super extra if you have a winding stair case.
 For us, we have around 12 steps + landing (thank goodness for no curve), quoted as $3000.
 For us, flooring worked out to be around $6.50/sq ft, so in total around $11,500 (1800 sq ft developed).